 47. Join the sharpest minds both in and outside the field of parks and recreation at a future Innovation Lab.

 48. Use your member discount to purchase a journal subscription.

 49. Use the NRPA Field Guide ezine to help find a great vendor or supplier.

 50. Keep up-to-date on how you can promote conservation in your community including helping the Monarch, connecting kids to nature and more.

 How do you engage with NRPA?
 Leave a comment below or tweet us @NRPA_News #NRPA50.

-Lauren Hoffmann is the Director of Marketing and Communications for NRPA.
+Lauren Hoffmann is NRPA's Director of Marketing and Communications.